containers/buildah/docs/buildah-build.1.md

 This option keeps those images, which can be useful for debugging multi-stage builds or for reusing intermediate stages in subsequent builds.

-Note: This option only preserves stage images (FROM ...
-AS stage_name).
-It does not affect the behavior of `--layers`, which controls per-instruction caching within stages.
+Note: This option cannot be used together with `--layers`.
+Use `--layers` for build caching or `--cache-stages` for preserving stage artifacts, but not both.

 When combined with `--stage-labels`, intermediate images will include metadata labels for easier identification and management.